-We have audited the Financial Statements of Octopus Apollo VCT Plc (the 'Company' or 'Apollo') for the year ended 31 January 2018 which comprise the income statement, the balance sheet, the statement of changes in equity, the cash flow statement and the notes to the Financial Statements, including a summary of significant accounting policies in note 1.
-The financial reporting framework that has been applied in the preparation of the Financial Statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102, "The Financial Reporting standard applicable in the UK and Republic of Ireland", and with the Statement of Recommended Practice (SORP) 'Financial Statements of Investment Trust Companies and Venture Capitalist Trusts (revised 2014)'.
+We have audited the financial statements of Octopus Apollo VCT plc (the "Company") for the year ended 31 January 2019 which comprise the Income Statement, the Balance Sheet, the Statement of Changes in Equity and the Cash Flow Statement and Notes to the Financial Statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the Sinancial Statements:
+In our opinion the financial statements:

-- give a true and fair view of the state of the Company's affairs as at 31 January 2018 and of the profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 January 2019 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.